StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/create-a-new-case.md

 ## Create a case from an alert

+{!includes/access-create-case-from-alert.md!}

+!!! info "Data transfer"
+    Data from the alert, including observables, TTPs, attachments, comments, and custom fields, is automatically transferred to the case.

 1. [Locate the alert you want to convert into a case](../alerts/search-for-alerts/find-an-alert.md).

 2. In the alert description, select ![Convert an alert into a case](/thehive/images/user-guides/analyst-corner/cases/convert-alert-into-case.png).